Hiroki-Maeda/ninwavelets/README.md

 By the way, Morlet Wavelet has formula which is Fourier transformed.
 And so, I think, it may be better to use the formula
 even if you use Morlet Wavelet.

-# Scalability
-This package is scalable.
-You can inherit nin_wavelets.BaseWavelet class.
-Then, you can edit these methods.

-- BaseWavelet.wavelet_formula
-- BaseWavelet.trans_wavelet_formula
-- BaseWavelet.peak_freq

-At first, you need to overwrite them.
-They needs to written by numpy.
-These methods are used in the class, and bothering procedures are done.

 # Licence